-

 Use PowerShell

-The following are PowerShell steps equivalent to operations in Full Configuration.
+The following are the PowerShell steps that are equivalent to operations in Studio.

 To enroll machines in Microsoft Intune using the Remote PowerShell SDK, use the DeviceManagementType